zacharee/android-testify/CONTRIBUTING.md

 * Fork the repo and branch off of `develop`
 * Create a new branch in your fork
 * If it makes sense, add tests for your code
-  * New keys should be added to `test_shop_data.json`, but don't check in their values
 * Make sure all tests pass
 * Create a pull request